-Consumer trust of the messages they see on TV, read in the newspapers, and even the product and service suggestions their friends make is down 50% in the past two years, according to a study described in a 2010 Advertising Age article, “In Age of Friending, Consumers Trust Their Friends Less.”
+Consumer trust of the messages they see on TV, read in the newspapers, and even the product and service suggestions their friends make is down 50% in the past two years, according to a study described in an Advertising Age article, “In the Age of Friending, Consumers Trust Their Friends Less.”

 Yet we use testimonials, social media and word-of-mouth as viable marketing techniques, right?
 But Edelman’s 2010 “Trust Barometer” says that consumers just see the jumble of marketing messages scrolling across their Facebook News Feed and Twitter Stream as a bunch of noise, not to be trusted except if it comes from someone they really, truly know in real life.
 In our minds, we separate our social media “friends” from people we really know, like and trust so much, we now use the acronym IRL to mean “in real life” when talking about certain friends.
 (Perhaps we should use IFL to mean In Facebook Life? :))